unionj-cloud/go-doudou.unionj.cloud/docs/guide/idl.md

 2. First input parameter MUST be `context.Context`.
 3. Only support most of golang [built-in types](https://golang.org/pkg/builtin/), map with string key, custom structs in vo package, corresponding slice and pointer types for input and output parameters.
 When generate code and OpenAPI 3.0 spec, it will scan structs in vo package only.
-The structs placed in other than vo package will not be awarded by go-doudou.
+The structs placed in other than vo package will not be known by go-doudou.
 4. As a special case, it supports `v3.FileModel` for uploading files as input parameter and `*os.File` for downloading files as output parameter.
 5. NOT support alias types as field of struct.
 6. NOT support func, channel and anonymous struct type as input and output parameter.